Dynamics of Abelian Vortices Without Common Zeros in the Adiabatic Limit: Introduction

 where $Hol_r(\Sigma,\mathbb{CP}^{k-1})$ is the space of degree $r$ holomorphic maps from $\Sigma$ to $\mathbb{CP}^{k-1}$.
 (Recall that $r$ is the topological degree of the line bundle $L$).
 Of course, the smooth structure of $\Hol$ needs to be specified and a brief summary of relevant classical descriptions will be provided in section 2.
 The constructions of diffeomorphisms $\Phi_s$'s will also be provided there.

-Our main goal is to strengthen this result by showing that the family $\Phi_s$ is very well controlled.
+In section 4, we establish metrical relations between these two spaces and their dependence on the parameter $s$.
+These results are applications of our main analytic result, showing that the family $\Phi_s$ can be very well controlled.
 More precisely, we will see, in section 2 and 3, that $\Phi_s$ identifies a holomorphic map from $\Sigma$ to $\pk$ with a vortex $[D,\phi]\in \nu_{k,0}(s,\tau)$ via a complex gauge element in $\mathcal{G}_{\mathbb{C}}$.
 On a line bundle, such an element is uniquely determined by a real smooth function $u_s$ on $\Sigma$, and we show that they exhibit convergent behaviors as $s \to \infty$.
-The convergence will follow from a general analytic result which is of independent interest.
+The analytic result is of independent interest.
 Let $H^{l,p}$ denote the Sobolev $l,p$ space on a compact Riemannian manifold $M$.
 Presented as the Main Theorem in section 3, the result is:

 \begin{theorem} [Main Theorem]

 On a compact Riemannian manifold $M$ without boundary, let $c_1$ be any constant, $c_2$ any positive constant, and $h$ any negative smooth function.
 Let $c(s) = c_1 -c_2 s^2$, for each $s$ large enough, the unique solutions $\varphi_s \in C^\infty(M)$ for the equations